-The audit opinion and notes that accompany our consolidated financial statements for the year ended December 31, 2014, disclose a 'going concern' qualification to our ability to continue in business.
+The audit opinion and notes that accompany our consolidated financial statements for the year ended December 31, 2016, disclose a 'going concern' qualification to our ability to continue in business.
 The accompanying consolidated financial statements have been prepared under the assumption that we will continue as a going concern.
 We are an exploration stage company and we have incurred losses since our inception.
 We do not have sufficient cash to fund normal operations and meet debt obligations for the next 12 months without deferring payment on certain current liabilities and raising additional funds.
-During the year ended December 31, 2014, we raised \$1,371,023 net cash from the sale of 27,726,090 common shares, \$200,000 net cash from the sale of 200 shares of Series B Preferred Stock, and \$230,489 net cash from the issuance of a note payable.
+During the year ended December 31, 2016, we raised \$150,000 net cash from the sale of 150 shares of Series D Preferred Stock, \$300,000 net cash from the sale of 300 shares of Series E Preferred Stock, and \$50,000 net cash from the sale of 50 shares of Series F Preferred Stock.
 We believe that the going concern condition cannot be removed with confidence until the Company has entered into a business climate where funding of its activities is more assured.